Online Master of Science in Computer Information Systems Concentration in IT Project Management

 - Proficiency in all basic project management tools and software techniques, including software architecture, project communications, risk analysis, cost estimation and budgeting, and quality control; proficiency in planning and developing a comprehensive project plan and software development life cycle.

-- Competence sufficient to oversee the architecture, design, and implementation of software systems.
+- Competence sufficient to architect, design, and implement software systems.

-Accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC)
+Accredited by the Project Management Institute® (PMI) Global Accreditation Center for Project Management Education Programs (GAC)

 Certified by the Committee on National Security Systems (CNSS)